Sierra Rescue FAQs – Information about our Courses

-What is the difference between the SRT, WRT and RRC Swiftwater Rescue courses?
+What is the difference between the SRT and RRC Swiftwater Rescue courses?

 There is very little difference in the CONTENT of the Swiftwater Rescue Technician Unit 1 (SRT-1) and the River Rescue Certification (RRC).
 The SWFR courses are tailored for professional rescuers and the RRC, RRC-Adv, RRC-Pro and RRC-Elite courses are for river guides, private boaters, SUP’ers, and packrafters.
 The RRC-Gov and River and Stream Safety (RSS) courses are designed for hydrologists, biologists, fish technicians and other agencies/groups that work in and around water.
 Each course comes with a different emphasis and is tailored to different student interests and abilities.
-We teach each curriculum as a stand-alone, or sometimes we teach all three classes together!
 This provides a great opportunity for our students to mingle with other professionals who may have a different application for Swiftwater Rescue, but are interested in learning the same skills to preform a whitewater rescue.

 Who should register for the the SRT-1 class?

 Firefighters, FEMA, Military, Agency Rescuers requiring NFPA: The Swiftwater Rescue Technician Unit 1 (SRT-1) is a certification that meets the National Fire Protection Agency (NFPA) standards for training and is a MUST for anyone working with a Fire Department, FEMA Agency or Military organization.
 It specifically meets NFPA 1670 and NFPA 1006 requirements and is the first step towards becoming a “Technician Level” operator.
 To complete the Technician Level training, the Swiftwater and Flood Rescue Advanced class must also be completed.